 Sales: Exhibiting artists work may be offered for sale but must stay on the wall until the end of the exhibition.
 There will be a 35% commission on all sales.

-Hanging rights: ABBA retains the right to refuse to hang work when received if framing is inadequate, the work is not shipped in adequately supportive packaging and has been damaged, or the quality of the artwork differs greatly from that represented by the submitted digital file.
+Hanging rights: ABBA retains the right to refuse to hang work when received if framing is inadequate, the work is not shipped in the correct supportive packaging and has been damaged, or the quality of the artwork differs greatly from that represented by the submitted digital file.

 Publicity: Copyright of all artwork remains with the artist.
 However, if there is enough funding ABBA would like to use the professional digital images provided by the artist for a catalogue, promotional or educational materials in connection with the exhibition.